- Home

 Cilantro, also known as coriander, is a popular herb commonly used in dishes around the world.
 Plenty of people enjoy the taste and flavor it brings to meals, while others find it to have an unappealing aftertaste.
 Nonetheless, for dog owners, the question arises: can dogs eat cilantro?
 This article delves into the safety, benefits, and considerations of feeding cilantro to dogs.

-Is Cilantro Good for Dogs?
+Is Cilantro Safe and Good for Dogs?

 Cilantro is generally considered safe for dogs to consume in small amounts.
 It is not toxic to canines and can be a generally okay addition to their diet when used as a supplement rather than a main.
 Cilantro may even be helpful in freshening up your dog’s breath and has been cited as helping some with nausea.
 However, as with any new food, cilantro should be introduced gradually to your dog’s diet to avoid gastrointestinal upset.
 Some pups might be more sensitive to new foods than others, and so consulting a vet first is always best.

-How Much Cilantro Can Dogs Eat?
+How Much Cilantro Can a Dog Eat by Size?

 Determining the appropriate amount of cilantro a dog can eat depends on their size and weight.
 Here are some general guidelines of how much cilantro a dog can likely eat: